Piotr1215/cloudrumble/README.md

 ### Where is everything stored

 Once installed, docker creates a folder under `/var/lib/docker/` where all the containers, images, volumes and configurations are stored.

+Kubernetes and Docker Swarm store cluster state and related information in [etcd](https://etcd.io/). etcd by default listens on port `2380` for client connections.

 ### Container Layer